Restaurants

 832 W. 7th St., Bishop Arts

 Yes, you can have meatless Cajun food.
 The fried oyster mushroom po’boys at Vegan Food House are just as flavorful as a hot sausage po’boy.
-The greens gumbo does have spice in case you have doubts.
-Visit them in Bishop Arts for boudin without dirty rice and lion's mane Buffalo bites.
-You can't miss the space along West 7th Street — it's the peacock-teal house.
+The green gumbo contains spice, in case you have any doubts.
+Visit them in Bishop Arts for boudin without dirty rice and lion’s mane Buffalo bites.
+You can’t miss the space along West 7th Street – it’s the peacock-teal house.

 E5 New Orleans Seafood & BBQ

-From peddling boiled seafood out of an apartment complex to a food truck located on Park Lane, E5 Seafood has developed a cult-like following over the past five years.
+From peddling boiled seafood from an apartment complex to a food truck on Park Lane, E5 Seafood has built a cult-like following over the past six years.
 The business has grown into a one-stop shop for everything you might be craving: turkey necks, pig feet or its trademark E5 NoLa Red Beans and Rice.
 Follow them on Instagram for details on their massive crawfish hauls.

 Jaykusteaux Custom Cuisine